codex-agent-mem

 Recommended pattern:

-This is where the practical token savings come from: compact continuity first, targeted expansion only when needed, and no repeated pack when nothing changed.
+This is where the practical token economy comes from: compact continuity first, targeted expansion only when needed, and no repeated pack when nothing changed.

 Run locally